aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 Finished my Aligned Reads post!
 Was v fun to write, a great time.
 I also started on some grading!

+**Sunday, October 13th**

+Worked on grading for the first FISH 250 lab!
+It's definitely a slow one, but getting through it bit by bit

 Up next:
 - Continue reading Linux book
 - Schedule committee meeting